nurrony/dotfiles/README.md

 - [Starship Prompt][starship-link]
 - [Shade of Purple for ITerm Theme][shades-of-purple].

-You can import my settings by importing [iTerm Profile][./assets/Rony-iTerm.json] file
+You can import my settings by importing [iTerm Profile][iterm-profile-file] file

 ### Special thanks to